bgreene12/pc-csc-120/assignments/01-Setup.md

 the one that broke everything.

-**Do not make any commits to the `pc-csc-120` repository.** This is for your sake, not mine, as it won’t change anything in the original repository; it will only cause problems when you attempt to fetch from origin later.
+**Do not make any commits to the `pc-csc-120` repository.** This is for your sake, not mine, as it won’t change anything in the online repository; it will only cause problems when you attempt to pull from origin later.
 You will have your own repositories to abuse later; this one is mine.
 If you do accidentally commit something, then you can undo the changes by right-clicking the commit and selecting “Revert Changes